 This page will be telling you all about my newest WIP.
 The working title is Goddess Born.
 Although I think that I enjoy writing this character so much that I may very well turn this into a series.
 And Goddess Born sounds more like a series title anyway.
-I don’t have a name for the “world” yet.
-But I’ll keep you updated as the novel comes closer and closer to publication.
+I’ll keep this page updated as I get closer to being done and (hopefully) published.
+Without further ado, I’d like to introduce you to Livvarden.

-I’m pretty sure that the name puts you in a fantasy mood.
+I’m pretty sure that the title _Goddess Born_ puts you in a fantasy mood.
 It has a medieval “ish” fantasy setting.
 Kings and queens.
 Duty and honor.
 Rebellion.
 Religion.
 And Magic.
+Even elves.
+And once upon a time…dragons.

 My main character is a princess.
 Sort of.
 She will eventually ascend and become a Goddess.
-But when she was first thought of, she was just a princess.
+But when I first thought up this character, she was simply a princess.
 She has red-gold hair, a fiery spirit and precognitive abilities.
 The biggest problem she faces at the outset of my novel is that she believes she’s a coward.
 Her family has more or less come to ruin.
 Her name is Alanna.

 This is an image that closely resembles how I imagine Alanna looks.
 As I said.
 She is sort of a princess.
 She is also a priestess and a rogue.
 Eventually.
 She goes where she must and where she wants with her abilities.